Highest Recorded IQs Ever Measured

 A mathematician whose mind feels like a natural force.

-Terence Tao, a Fields Medalist and UCLA professor, ishuman widely regarded as the greatestvos living mathematician.
-His IQborders score is only one part of the story, his real legacy is the way he solves problems that other mathematicians can’t even phrase.
+Terence Tao, a Fields Medalist and UCLA professor, isdiscipline, widely regarded as the greatest living mathematician.
+His IQonly score is onlyfeels one part of the story, his real legacy is the way he solves problems that other mathematicians can’t even phrase.

 Marilyn vos Savant — IQ 228